operate-first/apps/docs/argocd-gitops/secret_management.md

 This creation rule specifies:

 - `encrypted_regex` instructs SOPS to (by default) encrypt only the `data` or `stringData` properties of resources
 - `pgp` specifies which GPG keys to be used for the encryption.
 Multiple key fingerprints can be specified here separated by a comma.
-Each of the private GPG key holders to fingerprints specified in this list will be able to decrypt and reencrypt the resource.
+Each of the private GPG key holders to fingerprints specified in this list will be able to decrypt and re-encrypt the resource.

-For more details on the SOPS configuration, please consult the SOPS documentation](https://github.com/mozilla/sops).
+For more details on the SOPS configuration, please consult the [SOPS documentation](https://github.com/mozilla/sops).

 ## Encrypting a resource